andrew/ultimate-awesome/README.md

 - [practice-html-programming-projects](https://github.com/labex-labs/practice-html-programming-projects) - [Practice HTML Programming Projects] This repository collects 57 of programming projects for HTML.
 HTML is a markup language that is used to create web pages.
 It is the standard markup language used for creating web pages and web applications.
 HTML stands for Hyper Text Markup Language.
 HTML desc.
 - [practice-java-programming-courses](https://github.com/labex-labs/practice-java-programming-courses) - Java Programming Courses | This repo collects 3 of programming courses for Java.
 Java is a versatile, object-oriented programming language.
 This Skill Tree provides a comprehensive learning path for mastering Java.
 Perfect for beginners, it offers a structured roadmap to understand OOP concepts, .
 - [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - [Practice Java Programming Projects] This repository collects 29 of programming projects for Java.
 Java is a general-purpose programming language that is class-based, object-oriented, and designed to have as few implementation dependencies as possible.
 It is intended to let application developers.
-- [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
-JavaScript is the programming language of the web.
-This Skill Tree presents a systematic approach to learning JavaScript.
-Designed for web development beginners, it provides a clear roadmap to understand .
 - [practice-jenkins-programming-courses](https://github.com/labex-labs/practice-jenkins-programming-courses) - Jenkins Programming Courses | This repo collects 1 of programming courses for Jenkins.
 Jenkins is a leading tool for continuous integration and delivery.
 This Skill Tree provides a comprehensive learning path for mastering Jenkins.
 Ideal for DevOps beginners, it offers a structured roadmap to und.
 - [practice-jenkins-programming-projects](https://github.com/labex-labs/practice-jenkins-programming-projects) - [Practice Jenkins Programming Projects] This repository collects 6 of programming projects for Jenkins.
 Jenkins is a free and open source automation server.
 Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical asp.
 - [practice-jquery-programming-courses](https://github.com/labex-labs/practice-jquery-programming-courses) - JQuery Programming Courses | This repo collects 1 of programming courses for jQuery. jQuery simplifies HTML document traversing and manipulation.
 This Skill Tree presents a systematic approach to learning this popular JavaScript library.
 Perfect for web development beginners, it offers a clear ro.